NEXT EVENT IN

 Earthshakers The Competition is setting a new standard as the competition

-from the competition.
+competition.
 Let your artistry speak for your integrity!

 - A deduction of one half point (0.5) will be made for every 10 seconds